535 Mission Street, 24th Floor

 In the antitrust area, Walt has represented numerous parties in DOJ price-fixing and/or bid-rigging investigations, including an international bridge construction company, executives of a Korean DRAM manufacturer, a Taiwanese automobile lighting manufacturer, a former executive of a Japanese LCD manufacturer, and multiple executives of a Japanese auto parts manufacturer, among others.

 Among his many other significant matters, Walt represented the CEO and other senior corporate officers of Solyndra in connection with investigations by the DOJ and the U.S. Congress, and a Fortune 500 energy company in connection with investigations by the DOJ’s Enron Task Force, the SEC, the CFTC and FERC arising out of California's energy crisis.
 He also has represented the audit committee of a telecommunications company, the controller of a pharmaceutical company, and the chief compliance officer of a global medical device company, among others, in DOJ FCPA investigations.

-Walt currently serves on the Board of Governors for the Association of Business Trial Lawyers – Northern California Chapter, the Board of Directors of the Notre Dame Law Association, and the Notre Dame Law School Advisory Council.
+Walt currently serves as President of the Association of Business Trial Lawyers – Northern California Chapter and is on the Board of Directors of the Notre Dame Law Association and the Notre Dame Law School Advisory Council.
 He is a member of the ABA Litigation, Antitrust and Criminal Justice sections, and was previously the co-chair of the ABA White Collar Crime Northern California Regional Subcommittee.
 He previously served on the Executive Board of the Bar Association of San Francisco Criminal Justice Section.